Lia Nici: Elections

-After failing to be selected in Grimsby and Scunthorpe, Nici stood as the Conservative candidate for the safe Labour seat of Kingston upon Hull North in 2017, losing to sitting Labour MP Diana Johnson by 14,322 votes.
+After failing to be selected as parliamentary candidate in Great Grimsby and Scunthorpe, Nici stood as the Conservative candidate for the safe Labour seat of Kingston upon Hull North in 2017, losing to sitting Labour MP Diana Johnson by 14,322 votes.

-In May 2018, she was elected as a councillor for the Scartho ward of North East Lincolnshire Council.
-In August 2019, Nici was selected as the Conservative candidate for Great Grimsby for the 2019 snap general election.
+In May 2018, Nici was elected as a councillor for the Scartho ward of North East Lincolnshire Council.
+In August 2019, she was selected as the Conservative candidate for Great Grimsby for the 2019 snap general election.
 She won the seat with 54.9% of the vote and a margin of 7,331 votes over Labour, who had held the seat for 74 years; defeating the sitting Labour MP Melanie Onn, who had represented Great Grimsby since Austin Mitchell's retirement in 2015.

-Background

-Nici was for several years the executive producer of Estuary TV, a local television channel incorporated as a 'community interest company', a registered entity intended to be run for community benefit.
-The channel was criticised for receiving £300,000 from the BBC under a scheme to meet quotas of local news content in return for subsidies.
-Data from 2014 showed that its programmes were seen by fewer than 200 people, some having no viewers at all.
-The BBC refused to reveal how many of Estuary TV's programmes it actually broadcast.

-Following Estuary TV CIC's dissolution by owners the Grimsby Institute, Nici continued as executive producer of "Estuary TV", now a department of the institute, and on 8 May 2018 confirmed herself in the register of NE Lincolnshire Councillors' interests as being the "CEO" of Estuary TV.
-Just under five years after becoming a figurehead for the government's new local television programme, the channel's licence was transferred to local television network That's TV, finally being replaced by That's Humber in October 2018.